VladimirSFilippov/node-red-contrib-broadlink/README.md

 Add the Broadlink node to node-red through the manage palette tab or command line.

 You can either learn commands directly from the RM unit using the node, or from the Broadlink e-control app and export them.
-You will need the SharedData folder exported from the app as a starting point either way.
+You will need the SharedData folder (or broadlinkDB folder from the node) exported from the app as a starting point either way.

+Please use the sample broadlinkDB folder as the catalog if you cannot / do not want to extract the file from the e-control app.
+The RM Node expects files to be formatted a certain way.

 ## Broadlink e-control App Method